setsunawb/ackit/README.md

     }

     type output struct {
         T    [][]int
         S    string
+        X, Y int `EOL:"false"`
+        Z    int
     }
     ~~~
     - When inputting and outputting, the fields of each structure are read and written in the order in which they appear.
     - Each field must be exposed by starting with a capital letter.
     - Non-slice fields read the next element separated by a space or newline.
     - Slice fields are read to the next newline by default.
 You can also specify the size explicitly with the `size` tag.
 If the slices are nested, specify the value of the `size` tag as a comma-separated list.
-    - The `newline` tag can be used to specify the position of line breaks in the output.
+    - By default, each field in the output structure is separated by a newline.
+This can be changed to be separated by a space from the field immediately following by specifying `false` in the `EOL` tag.

 1. Coding the solution to the problem in the solve function of template.go.
     ~~~go